What Is a Drug Intervention?

 Another situation that might require the help of a specialist is when the addict has self-destructive tendencies and problems with depression.
 Someone who has had suicidal thoughts or attempts in the past may not react well to an intervention and could become a danger to themselves.
 You don’t want to risk this person attempting suicide or otherwise harming themselves as a reaction to things you tell them at an intervention.

-Achieving the Goal of Treatment
+Achieving the goal of treatment

-A professional drug intervention can help:
+A professional drug intervention can help

-While you may at first feel more comfortable keeping the intervention within the family, you could be better served by considering a professional intervention.
+While you may feel more comfortable keeping the intervention within the family, you could be better served by considering a professional intervention.
 Drug interventions are inevitably very sensitive and can be painful for all involved.
 Emotions can flare up and you may end up saying things that are counterproductive.
-Using the services of a drug intervention specialist ensure that your family member does not feel judged and recognizes that you are trying to help.
+Using the services of a drug intervention specialist ensures that your family member does not feel judged and recognizes that you are trying to help.